mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

     main()
 ```

 This first example is quite trivial.
-In the main function we have created the `Updater` class, that have automatically created for us a `Dispatcher` object, available through the `.dispatcher` property of the `Updater` class.
+In the main function, we have created the `Updater` class, which has automatically created for us a `Dispatcher` object, available through the `.dispatcher` property of the `Updater` class.

 Then, we've added some handlers for:
 * the `/start` command (we simply call the callback function `start()` that reply to the user with an informative message)
 * the `/help` command (we simply call the callback function `help()` that reply to the user with an informative message)
-* what happen if an error occure while dispatching messages (we simply call the callback function `error()`)
+* what happens if an error occurs while dispatching messages (we simply call the callback function `error()`)
-* what happen if the user write something that is not a command (we simply call the callback function `text()` that reply to the user with the same text received)
+* what happens if the user writes something that is not a command (we simply call the callback function `text()` that reply to the user with the same text received)

-Fionally we have written the callback functions, that use the update object received to send message to the user.
+Finally, we have written the callback functions, that use the update object received to send messages to the user.

 Let's test this primitive bot.
 Start your bot with: